fredkamau/fredkamau/_posts/2024-09-04-distributed-systems.md

 `If you can avoid building a distributed system, avoid it… Distributed systems are notoriously difficult to reason about.`

-Large scale applications like Google Search is not distributed for fun, the team had no choice but to scale.
+Large scale applications like Google Search are not distributed for fun, the team had no choice but to scale.
 Only use distributed systems when you need to handle a high volumes of data or users, when high availability is crucial or when you need to perform large scale data processing.
 However due to their complexity overhead, avoid them when a centralized system can meet performance needs, when availability is not crucial or when user and geographical demand is limited.

 ## Thank You!